stormcloud266/gatsby-starter-wyoming/README.md

-# My Gatsby Template
+# gatsby-starter-wyoming

-This is the [Gatsby Default Starter](https://github.com/gatsbyjs/gatsby-starter-default) with additional plugins and components I use on most of my projects.
+This is a Gatsby.js V2 starter template with additional plugins and components I use on most of my projects.

 This starter was built specifically to get **small business websites** up and running fast with Gatsby.

+Preview
+link

 ## Overview